backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Labels, Selectors and Annotations.md

 - Specifying multiple selectors:
 	- `k get all --selector env=prod,bu=finance,tier=frontend`

+- Instead of `--selector` we can also use `-l`: `k get all -l env=prod`

+> [!note]- Labels are limited to 63 characters.

 ## Annotations
 - While labels and selectors are used to group and select objects whereas annotations are used to attach arbitrary **non-identifying metadata** (k8s doesn't care about this data) to objects.
-	- *Clients such as tools and libraries can retrieve this metadata*.
+	- **Clients such as tools and libraries can retrieve this metadata and can retrieve it for configuration**.
+For example ingress controllers.

 > [!important]- You can use *either labels or annotations to attach metadata to Kubernetes objects*.
 Labels can be used to select objects and to find collections of objects that satisfy certain conditions.
 In contrast, **annotations are not used to identify and select objects**.